-The representatives of the Maine Democratic Party on the Democratic National Committee are the Chair and Vice-Chair of the DSC, provided that they are of opposite genders, and a National Committeewoman and National Committeeman elected by the State Convention.
-If the Chair and Vice-Chair are of the same gender, the highest-ranking officer of the opposite gender, as determined according to the DSC Bylaws, shall serve in place of the Vice-Chair.
+The representatives of the Maine Democratic Party on the Democratic National Committee are the Chair and Vice-Chair of the DSC, provided that they are of opposite genders not of the same gender, and a National Committeewoman and National Committeeman two National Committee members, not of the same gender, elected by the State Convention.
+If the Chair and Vice-Chair are of the same gender, the highest-ranking officer who is not of the opposite same gender, as determined according to the DSC Bylaws, shall serve in place of the Vice-Chair.
+The ranking of officers shall be determined according to the DSC Bylaws.